If your application is successful, you will be invited to an audition, an interview or both, depending on the course you've applied for.

 Appealing against an unsuccessful audition

-If you wish to appeal against a decision you should contact Marie Greene, Senior Administrator (Admissions and Enrolments) within 14 days of notification to receive a copy of the Appeals Policy.
+If you wish to appeal against a decision you should contact Sarah Edge, Senior Administrator (Admissions and Enrolments) within 14 days of notification to receive a copy of the Appeals Policy.
 An appeals panel, led by a senior member of staff who was not involved in your audition, will investigate thoroughly any grounds for appeal and will notify you of the outcome.